-Your Brand Story isn’t just your history, your CEO’s story, your stats and numbers, anything like that.
+Your Brand Story isn’t just your history, your CEO’s story, your company financials and stats, or anything like that.

-Storytelling is the most powerful element of your Brand’s Story.
+Storytelling is the most powerful element of your Brand Story.
 Think about the distance between describing Grey’s Anatomy as “it’s about people in a hospital” and an enthusiastic fan describing major plot points and long-running character developments that help to explain why it is that this person is so enthusiastic about the show.
 Think of this person as your client or customer: this is exactly why you want to provide thoughts, feelings, and beliefs for them to pass along.
 Another pro tip when it comes to narrative is start in the middle of the story.
 Why?
 This pulls people right into the story.
 You can certainly back track and explain the background context for the story, but some of the best stories start in the middle.